Multiple sclerosis: Research

-Epstein-Barr virus ongoing studies
+Epstein–Barr virus

-As of 2022, the pathogenesis of MS as it relates to EBV is actively investigated, as are disease-modifying therapies; understanding of how risk factors combine with EBV to initiate MS is sought.
+As of 2022, the pathogenesis of MS, as it relates to Epstein–Barr virus (EBV), is actively investigated, as are disease-modifying therapies; understanding of how risk factors combine with EBV to initiate MS is sought.
 Whether EBV is the only cause of MS might be better understood if an EBV vaccine is developed and shown to prevent MS as well.

-Even though a variety of studies showed the connection between an EBV infection and a later development of multiple sclerosis, the mechanisms behind this correlation are still not completely clear.
-Though there are some leading theories which are explaining the relationship between the two diseases closer.
-It is expected that the involvement of EBV-infected B-cells and the involvement of anti-EBNA antibodies, which appear to be significantly higher in multiple sclerosis patients, play a crucial role in the development of the disease.
-This is supported by the fact that with treatment against B-cells, e.g. through Ocrelizumab therapy, the course of multiple sclerosis symptoms will be improved.
-Annual relapses will appear in a minor rate and disability progression is slower.
-A study led by a Stanford research unit which was published in 2022, has shown that during an EBV infection, molecular mimicry can occur, where the immune system will produce antibodies against the EBNA1 protein, which at the same time is able to bind to GlialCAM in the myelin.
+Even though a variety of studies showed the connection between an EBV infection and a later development of multiple sclerosis, the mechanisms behind this correlation are not completely clear, and several theories have been proposed to explain the relationship between the two diseases.
+It is thought that the involvement of EBV-infected B-cells (B lymphocytes) and the involvement of anti-EBNA antibodies, which appear to be significantly higher in multiple sclerosis patients, play a crucial role in the development of the disease.
+This is supported by the fact that treatment against B-cells, e.g. ocrelizumab, reduces the symptoms of multiple sclerosis: annual relapses appear less frequently and the disability progression is slower.
+A 2022 Stanford University study has shown that during an EBV infection, molecular mimicry can occur, where the immune system will produce antibodies against the EBNA1 protein, which at the same time is able to bind to GlialCAM in the myelin.
 Additionally, they observed a phenomenon which is uncommon in healthy individuals but often detected in multiple sclerosis patients – B-cells are trafficking to the brain and spinal cord, where they are producing oligoclonal antibody bands.
 A majority of these oligoclonal bands do have an affinity to the viral protein EBNA1, which is cross-reactive to GlialCAM.
-These antibodies are abundant in approximately 20–25% of multiple sclerosis patients and worsen the autoimmune demyelination which leads consequently to an pathophysiologocal exacerbation of the disease.
+These antibodies are abundant in approximately 20–25% of multiple sclerosis patients and worsen the autoimmune demyelination which leads consequently to a pathophysiological exacerbation of the disease.
 Furthermore, the intrathecal oligoclonal expansion with a constant somatic hypermutation is unique in multiple sclerosis when compared to other neuroinflammatory diseases.
-In the study there was also the abundance of antibodies with IGHV 3–7 genes measured, which appears to be connected to the disease progress.
+In the study, there was also the abundance of antibodies with IGHV 3–7 genes measured, which appears to be connected to the disease progress.
 Antibodies which are IGHV3–7-based are binding with a high affinity to EBNA1 and GlialCAM.
 This process is actively thriving the demyelination.
-It is probable that B-cells, expressing IGHV 3–7 genes entered the CSF and underwent there affinity maturation after facing GlialCAM, which led consequently to the production of high affinity anti-GlialCAM antibodies.
+It is probable that B-cells, expressing IGHV 3–7 genes entered the CSF and underwent affinity maturation after facing GlialCAM, which led consequently to the production of high-affinity anti-GlialCAM antibodies.
 This was additionally shown in the EAE mouse model where immunization with EBNA1 lead to a strong B-cell response against GlialCAM, which worsened the EAE.

+Human endogenous retroviruses

+Two members of the human endogenous retroviruses-W (HERV-W) family, namely, ERVWE1 and MS-associated retrovirus (MSRV), may be co-factors in MS immunopathogenesis.
+HERVs constitute up to 8% of the human genome; most are epigenetically silent, but can be reactivated by exogenous viruses, proinflammatory conditions or oxidative stress.